Uniform Resource Locator Is

 URL stands for Uniform Resource Locator, or in Indonesian it is called Uniform Resource Locator.
 So, what exactly is a URL and what does it do?

-Definition of Uniform Resource Locator
+Understanding Uniform Resource Locator

-1. https://rancakmedia.com
+1. http://rancakmedia.com

 2. https://youtube.com